Peculiarity of Symmetric Ring Systems with Double Y-Junctions and the magnetic effects: Conclusion

 We should briefly mention the time-reversal symmetry, which is a physically important class of problem, in the symmetric ring systems.
 The time-reversal symmetry of the ring systems requires that the matrix $S_{\rm R}$ given by Eqs.~(\ref{eq:sr11})-(\ref{eq:sr22}) be symmetric.
 In the symmetric rings, using Eqs.~(\ref{eq:si-sii-r4c})-(\ref{eq:si-sii-r4c2}), we can show that $(S_{\rm R})_{12}=(S_{\rm R})_{21}$ from straightforward calculations.
 Thus the time-reversal symmetry always holds in the symmetric ring systems.

 In this paper, we did not deal with anti-symmetric rings, which were considered in the previous work \cite{fknt}, and other cases in detail.
+Once we take a configuration which slightly deviates from the symmetric ring, numerous variations in the curves for transmission probabilities occur due to the vast parameter space for the Y-junctions.
 These would be investigated in the future works.
 More general discussion on magnetic field effects would also be provided.